Frequently Asked Questions

 Most massage and bodywork techniques are traditionally performed with the client unclothed; however, you may decide what amount of clothing

-you prefer to wear for your own comfort.
+you prefer to wear for your comfort.

 Will The Therapist Be Present When I Disrobe?